 Step One: Subjects and Goals

 The web pages in this section do not cover legal matters.
-The pages here describes the step-by-step process of getting started after legal matters are taken care of.
+The pages here describe the step-by-step process of getting started after legal matters are taken care of.

 Step One: List the Subjects